 Island Hopping - Considering this is a country made up of thousands of islands, it couldn’t really be a Philippines trip without hopping a couple of islands!
 Most hostels and hotels will offer some island hopping trips.
 One of the best things to do in the Philippines is to simply go with the flow and head off on any one of the many epic island-hopping adventures.
 Coron and El Nido is the best know for this activity for a good reason, but you will find no shortage of islands to explore in the Philippines.

-Each municipality, town, city, and province has its own festival, either religious or in honor of the city or a historical reason.
+Local Festivals - Each municipality, town, city, and province has its own festival, either religious or in honour of the city or a historical reason.
 Be sure to look out for opportunities to join in the celebrations and make friends with the locals.

 National Parks - The Philippines is home to about 60-70 National Parks, which include both mountains and coral reefs.